FIXTradingCommunity/fixp-specification/v1-1/doc/03CommonFeatures.md

 Message types are listed in this document as an enumeration of symbolic names.
 Each FIX encoding tells how message type identifiers are encoded on the wire.

-See section 4 below for an enumeration of message types.
+See [Point-to-point session protocol](#point-to-point-session-protocol) below for an enumeration of message types.

 ### Fields